-5G technologies could have a number of potential military applications, particularly for autonomous vehicles, command and control (C2), and intelligence, surveillance, and reconnaissance (ISR) systems-which would each benefit from improved data rates and lower latency (time delay).
+5G technologies could have a number of potential military applications, particularly for autonomous vehicles, C2, logistics, maintenance, augmented and virtual reality, and ISR systems-all of which would benefit from improved data rates and lower latency (time delay).

-Autonomous vehicles are currently in development across the military services.
-These vehicles, like their commercial counterparts, could potentially circumvent on-board data processing limitations by storing large databases (e.g., maps) in the cloud.
-Safe vehicle operations would, in turn, require 5G's high data rates and low latency to quickly download off-board information and synthesize it with onboard sensor data.
-Similarly, 5G applications could be used to transfer sensor data between operators and uninhabited vehicles.
-5G could also be used to network vehicles, potentially enabling new military concepts of operations, such as swarming (i.e., cooperative behavior in which vehicles autonomously coordinate to achieve a task).
+Autonomous military vehicles, like their commercial counterparts, could potentially circumvent on-board data processing limitations by storing large databases (e.g., maps) in the cloud.
+Safe vehicle operations would require 5G's high data rates and low latency to download off-board information and synthesize it with on-board sensor data.
+Likewise, 5G could be used to transfer sensor data between operators and uninhabited vehicles and to network vehicles, potentially enabling new military concepts of operations, such as swarming (i.e., cooperative behavior in which vehicles autonomously coordinate to achieve a task).

-In addition, 5G technologies could be incorporated into ISR systems, which increasingly demand high-bandwidths to process, exploit, and disseminate information from a growing number of battlespace sensors.
+5G technologies could also be incorporated into ISR systems, which increasingly demand high-bandwidths to process, exploit, and disseminate information from a growing number of battlespace sensors.
 This could provide commanders with timely access to actionable intelligence data, in turn improving operational decisionmaking.
+Similarly, 5G could reduce latency in other data-intensive activities, such as logistics and maintenance, and could additionally enable augmented or virtual reality environments that could enhance training.

-Finally, command and control applications could benefit from the high speed, low latency capability of 5G.
-For example, the U.S. military currently uses satellite communications for the preponderance of its long-distance communications.
+Finally, command and control systems could benefit from the high speed, low latency capability of 5G.
+For example, the U.S. military currently uses satellite communications for most of its long-distance communications.
 However, satellites on orbit can significantly increase latency due to the amount of distance a signal needs to travel, causing delays in the execution of military operations.
-Having terrestrial communications like 5G could potentially reduce latency in video- and teleconferencing, thereby improving communications and situational awareness among deployed forces.